An Overview On Recycling Brake Fluid

 Reduce brake fluid waste

 As with most recycling issues, precycling is the best way to minimize the amount of recycling you have to do, and brake fluid is no different.
-To cut the amount of brake fluid disposal work you have to do:
+To cut the amount of brake fluid disposal work you have to:

 - Change when necessary: Be sure that you change your brake fluid only when necessary in order to limit unnecessary waste.

-- Reuse: Sometimes you can reuse brake fluid as a cleaner or stripper for other auto repairs and home renovation projects (though exercise caution as you don’t want it to end up down the drain).
+- Reuse: Sometimes you can reuse brake fluid as a cleaner or stripper for other auto repairs and home renovation projects (exercise caution, though, as you don’t want it to end up down the drain).

 - Don’t mix: Whatever you do, don’t mix your used brake fluid with other car fluids as this may result in the creation of hazardous waste that is unrecyclable.